Intel® MPI Library includes the

 $ mpitune -np 2 -ppn 2 -hosts HOST1 -m analyze -c /path/to/Bcast.cfg

-Experienced users can change configurations files to use this option for other applications.
+Experienced users can change configuration files to use this option for other applications.

-Starting the Intel® MPI Library 2019 release, the tuner presents results in a JSON tree view, where the
+The tuner presents results in a JSON tree view (since the 2019 release), where the

 layer is added automatically for each tree: